mrVectorz/snips/ocp/log_forwarding.md

+# OCP Logging Opperator Configuration
 Testing different log forwarding configurations on Openshift's logging-operator

+## Limit the default log forwading
-- Validate if we can configure a pipeline not to forward logs to the default ES This is doable by simply overriding the ClusterLogForwarder instance ressource.
+Validating if we can configure a pipeline not to forward logs to the default ES.

+This is doable by simply overriding the ClusterLogForwarder instance ressource.

 Example using a local ES cluster, no logs will go to the default ES that comes with the operator.
 ```